-For delivery in time for Christmas (in-stock items), order through 12/08 and choose Regular Shipping.
+For delivery of in-stock items in time for Christmas, order by 12/9 (12/12 for West Coast shipping addresses) and choose Regular Shipping.

 Since its original publication in 1996, Nurturing the Spirit in Non-Sectarian Classrooms